BeruNoir/GPX-purgamentorum/README.md

 > Reduced mobility : I've also created "Reduced mobility" folder because some of my traces can be hiked with disabled (wheelchair) peoples ...
 Find out inside /extras/

 > Extras : Check out this folder to find European long-distance paths, my personal events and also "GR" hikes of France.
-Recently I've just created paddling folder.
+Recently I've just created paddling folder and other cool things !

+> KARTA : List of free online maps from the rest of the world.
+Link : [KARTA.md][PlGny]

 ### How to use :
 You can download freely the GPX track and also his topographic map attachment.
 You're always gonna find the duo of two files (png/gpx) to understand what's the hike except.